 There’s more on the topic of free culture on the Creative Commons website.

 If you create a derivative work, the license requires you to attribute them.
 A good attribution contains title, author, source and license, like this:

-This work, “[name of your work here]”, is a derivative of “Sociocracy 3.0 – All Patterns Explained” by James Priest and Bernhard Bockelbrink, used under CC BY. “[name of your work]” is licensed under CC BY by [your name].
+This work, “[name of your work here]”, is a derivative of “Sociocracy 3.0 - All Patterns Explained” by James Priest, Bernhard Bockelbrink and Liliana David used under CC BY. “[name of your work]” is licensed under CC BY by [your name].

 If you include our materials in your websites or documents, you can attribute them like this: